-Lincoln Park Zoo scientists are assisting the recovery of endangered black rhinos in South Africa’s Addo Elephant National Park.
-Black rhinos were nearly driven extinct during the 1990s by habitat destruction and poaching, their population dropping from 65,000 to 2,000 animals.
+Lincoln Park Zoo scientists assisted the recovery of endangered black rhinos, which were nearly driven extinct during the 1990s by habitat destruction and poaching.
+Prior to the recovery effort, their population dropped from 65,000 to 2,000 individuals.

-With help from conservationists, the rhinos are slowly repopulating their historical range—recent surveys show 5,055 individuals—but because they are slow breeders, it’s important to understand the factors that naturally limit reproduction.
+With help from conservationists, the rhinos have begun repopulating their historical range—recent surveys show 5,055 individuals—but because they are slow breeders, it’s important to understand the factors that naturally limit reproduction.

-With more than 50 individuals, Addo currently boasts South Africa’s largest breeding population of the southwestern arid subspecies of black rhino.
-To form a clearer portrait of their health, zoo scientists use non-invasive field techniques—the collection of fecal samples—to monitor hormone concentrations and the presence of parasites.
-Sample collection is made possible by remote digital cameras that are employed to track rhino movement and habitat usage.
+With more than 50 individuals, Addo Elephant Nation Park currently boasts South Africa’s largest breeding population of the southwestern arid subspecies of black rhino.
+To form a clearer portrait of their health, zoo scientists used non-invasive field techniques—the collection of fecal samples—to monitor hormone concentrations and the presence of parasites in this population.
+Sample collection is made possible by motion-activated field cameras that are used to track rhino movement and habitat usage.

-Hormone and parasite data will ultimately be combined with information on ecology, predation, competition and tourism.
-The resulting information will help scientists better manage and conserve this amazing endangered species.
+Hormone and parasite data was combined with information on behavior, ecology, predation, competition, and tourism.
+The resulting information helped scientists better manage and conserve this amazing endangered species.

 Black Rhino Background